jimshowalter/architecture-enforcer/README.md

 > -r/full/path/to/reflection/references

+> -f/full/path/to/fixed/unresolveds

-The last two args are optional, but see the notes below.
+The last three args are optional, and can appear in any order (or not at all).
+For details, see the notes below.

 Notes:

 * Typically a project uses a bunch of third-party classes, and/or classes from inside your company but outside the project being decomposed.
 List packages to ignore in a file you specify with the -i command-line argument.
 The syntax is full.name.of.package, without a dot at the end.
 The tool appends dots for you.
 In some cases you need to suppress dots due to some issues with pf-CDA, in which case end the package name with a !.

 * If your project uses reflection, you should add outermost class-to-class dependencies to a file you specify with the -r command-line argument.
-The syntax is: full.name.of.referring.class.Foo:full.name.of.referred.to.class.Bar.
+The syntax is: full.name.of.referring.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz...., where the referred-to classes are outermost classes to which the referring class refers to by reflection.
+If there are too many referred-to classes to fit cleanly on one line, you can start multiple lines with the referring class.

+* Sometimes the pf-CDA odem file is missing classes that are referred to by other classes in the file.
+To fix these, you should add the missing outermost classes to a file you specify with the -f command-line argument.
+The syntax is: full.name.of.missing.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz..., where the referred-to classes are outermost classes to which the missing class refers.
+If there are too many referred-to classes to fit cleanly on one line, you can start multiple lines with the referring class.

+* Adding a referred-to class to the reflections or fix-unresolveds files can introduce new unresolved classes.
+When that happens, you need to keep entering classes until all classes are defined.

 ## TODOs And Welcomed Contributions ##